markgewhite/jumpsFDA/README.md

 ### Re-smoothing the total warp

-The total warp is computed as a time series, as above, but it needs to be converted back into a smooth function using the <code>resmoothWarp</code> function.
+The total warp is computed as a time series, as above, but it needs to be converted back into a smooth function using the <code>resmoothWarp</code> sub-function.
 The re-smoothed warping functions need to be of a higher order because they may represent a more complex shapes, the compounding effect of multiple warpings.
 A 5th order b-spline basis function works well with a minimal roughness penalty (1E-10) to ensure high fidelity with the total warp time series, <code>warpT</code>.

 ```Matlab
         wBasis = create_bspline_basis( [t(1),t(end)], b, ...